January 28, 2021

 asking that the women be allowed out.

-At this point, LaVoy Finicum, one of the spokesmen
+At this point, LaVoy Finicum, one of the

-that they were going to go talk to the sheriff (at
+out the window that they were going to go talk

-the meeting in John Day), or that agents could
+to the sheriff (at the meeting in John Day), or

-down, and drove forward, precipitating heavy
+passengers to get down, and drove forward,

-gunfire from the agents, and crashing the vehicle
+precipitating heavy gunfire from the agents, and

-into a snowbank.
+crashing the vehicle into a snowbank.

 Sharp said that Finicum then exited the vehicle,

 hands in the air, yelling, “Just shoot me then!”
-A

 According to Sharp, agents continued shooting at

-the car, striking Ryan Bundy in the shoulder as he
+the car, striking Ryan Bundy in the shoulder as

-during the encounter.
+gun during the encounter.

 10th Amendment: